cheekydavy/uptimer/README.md

 # uptimer
 A tool to ping your apps to keep them up and running.
+Worls best on apps hosted on render.